-- Breakfast Club facilities on site this has seen an increase in demand and currently the income is predicted to double our budgeted income with 40 + children attending on some days. - From September 2022 the current after school provision offered will extend to run on both school sites.
-The after school provision at Carlisle Infant School will be called (The Treehouse and will be for infant pupils.
-This will run in parallel to The Hub at HHJS parents have the choice of which club their child(ren) will attend depending on convenience and has been set up in response to parental demand. - The Treehouse afterschool provision is doing well, we expect to take £10K more in income than predicted. - We are committed to proactive safeguarding and well-being practices.
+Breakfast Club facilities on site - this has seen an increase in demand and currently the income is predicted to double our budgeted income with 40 + children attending on some days.

+- After school provision runs on both school sites and is well attended. - We are committed to proactive safeguarding and well-being practices.
 DSL has completed peer supervision training.
-Our Pastoral Mentor has received Level 2 and Level 3 training and will shadow DHT and HT throughout summer term in establishing her role as an additional Deputy DSL - 3 mental health first aiders have been trained recognising the increased need for supporting pupil and staff wellbeing - The ELSA at Carlisle has completed Senior Mental Health Lead training.
-Following our trauma informed and attachment aware training, a nurture space, 'The Nest,' has been set up which is used for small groups or one to one support. - Carlisle has benefitted from being part of the Trailblazer programme to support mental health.
-Workshop delivered to all children and support given to parents and pupils by our Education Wellbeing Practitioner - Leaders have ensured that there is a joined up approach across the inclusion team, including the SENCO, ELSA and the emotional wellbeing practitioner (EWP) who works in the school for half a day each week.
-A music therapist is now working with the school and offers music therapy for pupils who are referred - Carlisle has achieved the Attachment Aware School Award for our work on emotion coaching and developing therapeutic spaces in school - A number of governors are leaving Carlisle and HHJS -summer 2022 - GDPR monitoring is in place with required actions followed up - Barriers to learning are identified and responded to for vulnerable pupils, in order to support positive outcomes (see PPG Strategy, SEND/ EAL support provision). - CIS is an old site and requires ongoing and regular maintenance.
+3 mental health first aiders have been trained recognising the increased need for supporting pupil and staff wellbeing - The ELSA at Carlisle has completed Senior Mental Health Lead training.
+Following our trauma informed and attachment aware training, a nurture space, The Nest, has been set up which is used for small groups or one to one support. - Carlisle has benefitted from being part of the Trailblazer programme to support mental health.
+Workshop delivered to all children and support given to parents and pupils by our Education Wellbeing Practitioner. - THE Mental Health Support team which includes art and music therapists, support identified children at Carlisle with emotional wellbeing. - Leaders have ensured that there is a joined up approach across the inclusion team, including the SENCO, ELSA and the emotional wellbeing practitioner (EWP) who works in the school for half a day each week. - Carlisle has achieved the Silver Attachment Aware School Award for our work on emotion coaching and developing therapeutic spaces in school - GDPR monitoring is in place with required actions followed up - Barriers to learning are identified and responded to for vulnerable pupils, in order to support positive outcomes (see PPG Strategy, SEND/ EAL support provision). - CIS is an old site and requires ongoing and regular maintenance.
 Successful, significant capital bids have been submitted to the L.A- with work ongoing.
-Staff toilets have now been completed and a secure, fob opening door has been fitted at the entrance to the staff corridor to improve privacy and pupil safety measures. - Clubs are wide ranging including sports, art, music, yoga and sewing - ISDR (2021/2022) Headlines Attainment of greater depth in reading (35%) was significantly above national and in the highest 20% in 2022.
-Attainment of greater depth in writing (14%) was significantly above national in 2022.
-Attainment of greater depth in mathematics (27%) was significantly above national and in the highest 20% in 2022. - Y2 children meeting the threshold in Phonics Screening Assessment in November 2021 was below our typical results at 77%.
-We believe the impact of the partial school closure due to Covid19 has had a considerable effect on these results.
-Catch up funding and regular and targeted intervention has been used to improve these results. - 79% of Year 1 pupils achieved the expected standard in their phonics screening checks.
-This was below the targeted % but pupil numbers included the 2 Ukranian refugees that joined prior to administering the checks and were disapplied and 1 pupil who was absent during the administration period. - Best endeavours EYFSP completed summer 2021 70% children achieved GLD - Parental communications/complaints are responded to.
-Parent feedback from surveys, parent consultations, end of year feedback and at events has been positive. - Very successful CSA (PTA) raised over £5600 at firework event, around £8,000 at Summer fair in addition to numerous other events - Total amount raised by CSA 26.5K - Fundraising Children in Need, Comic Relief and Great Ormond Street were three charities our Carlisle Community supported last year - Parent voice range of opportunities Parents surveyed around responses to 'home learning' and support during Covid19 school closure.
-The vast majority of which was positive and suggestions for development were carefully considered.
+Staff toilets have now been completed and a secure, fob opening door has been fitted at the entrance to the staff corridor to improve privacy and pupil safety measures. - Clubs are wide ranging including sports, art, music, yoga and sewing - Parental communications/complaints are responded to.
+Parent feedback from surveys, parent consultations, end of year feedback and at events has been positive. - Very successful CSA (PTA) raised over £6500 at firework event, around £8,000 at Summer fair in addition to numerous other events - Total amount raised by CSA19K - Fundraising Children in Need, Comic Relief and Great Ormond Street were three charities our Carlisle Community supported last year - Parent voice range of opportunities Parents feedback has been collected following parent consultations and workshops.
+The vast majority of this is positive and suggestions for development were carefully considered.